petervartanian/omphalOS/README.md

 ## Acknowledgments

-Influenced by Richards Heuer's *Psychology of Intelligence Analysis*, Elinor Ostrom's polycentric governance theory, the CompCert verified software project.
+omphalOS is influenced by (i) Richards Heuer's *Psychology of Intelligence Analysis*, (ii) Elinor Ostrom's polycentric governance theory, and (iii) the CompCert verified software project, as well as (iv) personal inputs from (fellow) key U.S.-governmental builders and stakeholders.

-The system is transparent not because it has nothing to hide, but because transparency is what makes it defensible.
+The system is, ultimately, transparent because transparency is renders makes it defensible (not merely because it has nothing to hide).